Kokomo, Indiana: Ryan White

 Kokomo served to symbolize the nation's early misunderstanding and ignorance of AIDS in the mid-to-late 1980s when Ryan White was expelled from school due to his illness.
 White was a teenage hemophiliac who had been infected with HIV through contaminated blood products (Factor 8).
 At the time blood products were often collected through state prison systems.
 Factor 8 was made from pooled plasma of thousands of donors.
-Later the plasma was screened for HIV and Hepatitis and heat treated to inactive HIV and Hepatitis.
+Later the plasma was screened for HIV and Hepatitis and heat treated to inactivate HIV and Hepatitis.
 The teen had been attending Western Middle School (which is actually in Russiaville) but was ostracized by his classmates, and forced to eat lunch alone and use a separate restroom.
 Many parents and teachers in Kokomo rallied in support of banning White from attending the school.
 A lengthy administrative appeal process with the school system ensued, followed by death threats and violence against White and his family, including a bullet being fired through the window of their Kokomo home.
 Media coverage of the case made White into a national celebrity and spokesman for AIDS research and public education.
 In 1987, the White family left Kokomo for Cicero, Indiana.
 Ryan attended Hamilton Heights High School in nearby Arcadia, where he was welcomed by faculty and students.